Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Answer a few questions to get started

-These extreme mood changes can also affect energy levels, sleep patterns, cognition, and behavior.
+These extreme mood changes can affect:

-Bipolar II disorder has episodes of depression and hypomanic episodes, but no mania.
+Bipolar II disorder has episodes of depression and hypomanic episodes but no mania.
 A person is more likely to seek treatment during a depressive episode than a manic episode.

 Mania and hypomania share the same symptoms but are different.
-Mania is more severe and can trigger a break from reality, or psychosis.
+Mania is more severe and can trigger a break from reality or psychosis.

 Mania and hypomania symptoms include: